d2718/urot13/README.md

 use `cargo` or anything.
 It uses the file `unidata.rs`.
 This is my first non-trivial Rust program, so this is probably not the best of all possible implementations.
 I got a Rust program to compile, though.

+## Lua Implementation

+Lua strings are just chunks of bytes, so this includes a library `lunicode.lua` with functions `decode()` and `encode()` which translate between strings and arrays of integer code points. `urot13.lua` requires this library and functions like all the other implementations.